cloudcodger/proxmox_client/roles/lxc/README.md

 Optional keys:

 - `ip6` - Static IPv6 address (in CIDR notation).
+- `mounts` - A list of optional mounts for this container in the format of a hash.
+See the first example.
 - `pm_host` - Overrides the global value for `pm_host` for this container.
 - `storage` - Overrides the global value for this container.
 - `tags` - Combined with the global value for this container.